yaroslav-gwit/PyVM-Bhyve/README.md

  - Include some diagrams to make the documentation look more attractive.
  - Add Devuan to the supported OS list (Arch and Alpine would be great to have too, but it's just too much work to support all these OSes on my own).
  - Complete the documentation.
+ - Decouple VM image download and deployment code from the VM_DEPLOY class, to allow user defined VM images and/or custom OS types.
  - Review the project on my YT channel, to bring more awareness.
  - Document Nebula integration, to support deployments at scale.
  - Rewrite the hardcoded values (to be more flexible with ZFS pools/datasets, VM image locations, etc).